psoerensen/qgtools/README.md

 This mirrors how marker effects are handled in software such as BGLR and BayesR, while preserving a clean separation between model structure and inference.

+Unlike classical random effects, marker effects are not listed explicitly in the model formulas, because their dimensionality is too large and their covariance is induced implicitly through genotype structure and priors.

 ``` r
 ## Single-trait Bayesian linear regression with marker-level priors